uduvudu/uduvudu/doc/install.md

 Prerequisites
 -------------
-The code is currently based on rdfstore-js, handlebars and underscore.
+The code is currently based on rdf.js, rdf-ext.js and underscore.
 The demo uses bootstrap for a basic design.

-Currently it works only with a fixed version of the [rdfstore-js](https://raw2.github.com/l00mi/rdfstore-js/master/dist/browser/rdf_store.js "rdf_store.js") which you find in the lib directory.

 Running the included demo